In case I'm incapacitated for any reason, do you know how to start a man's heart with a downed power line? Bobby:

 - In the Doctor Who episode "The Power of Three", the mysterious cubes send an electrical pulse that stops the hearts of people near them, including one of the Doctor's.
 Amy restarts the Doctor's one stopped heart with a defibrillator, and later the Doctor uses the sonic screwdriver to reprogram the cubes so they will restart everyone's heart, essentially Magically Defibrillating a third of the population of the planet by remote control.
 The victims have all been out for far too long to be revived, too, but the Doctor's magic takes care of that as well.

-- Emergency! had one of the earliest regular depiction of this device with the usual Jack Webb emphasis on realism.
+- Emergency! had one of the earliest regular depictions of this device with the usual Jack Webb emphasis on realism.
 However, the producer did manage to get a more dramatic style to it with a different version that created a rising tonal sound as it charged up for a shock.

 - The backgrounds to both Warhammer and Warhammer 40,000 have instances of the literal version of this, curiously enough both involving a sadistic fantasy version of an electric cattle-prod.
 In Warhammer the mad Skaven Master Moulder (chaotic ratman Doctor Frankenstein equivalent) Throt the Unclean used one of his clan's technomagical shock prods - usually used for herding mutant war-beasts into battle - to re-start the multiple hearts of the giant blindwyrm he was vivisecting when he created the very first Hell Pit Abomination.
 Presumably such measures were necessary in the creation of all or most of the rest.